MrGiovanni/MICCAI2020/README.md

 * [x] Scribble-based Domain Adaptation via Deep Co-Segmentation - Dorent, Reuben; Joutard, Samuel; Shapey, Jonathan; Bisdas, Sotirios; Kitchen, Neil; Bradford, Robert ; Saeed, Shakeel; Modat, Marc; Ourselin, Sébastien; Vercauteren, Tom, King's College London

+- Assumption 1: Within modality, the voxel with similar spatial location and similar intensity value should belong to the same class.
+- Assumption 2: Across modalities, the voxel with similar feature should belong to the same class.
+(I'm not sure about this assumption: would this inject many noisy?)
 - How big is the materix to connect all image voxel within and between images in the dataset?